MathieuMoalic/quicktranslate/README.md

 # Deeplinux:

 Using the Deepl API, this python script will grab the selected text with `xclip` and make a translate request to the API.
 It will show the translated text in a small popup window next to the mouse cursor.
 Left click to dismiss it.
-You need to create a (Deepl account)[https://www.deepl.com/pro-api?cta=header-pro-api], the API is free for 500 000 characters per months.
+You need to create a [Deepl account](https://www.deepl.com/pro-api?cta=header-pro-api), the API is free for 500 000 characters per months.
 If you have a pro plan, change the API endpoint accordingly in the configuration file.

 ## Configuration